HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-item.md

 The table below defines the fields output using the **list-price** view option.

+**Notes**

+  - The manufacturer list price will be pulled from HPH's public catalog containing the item

 ## Get Item Template
 ### API Endpoint - Get a Catalog Item Template